Key takeaways

 Location

 Location can affect the cost of therapy.
 The city and state where a therapist is located play a major role in determining the cost of therapy sessions.
 For example, according to a 2019 SimplePractice Sessions Rate Report, the median session fees in 2018 for people living in Louisiana were $110 vs $200 in North Dakota.
-Variations in cost across the states may be due to cost of living and overhead costs for the therapist or private practice, whether government funded clinics (with sliding-scale fees) are easily accessible, and the number of therapists available in a given area (demand vs supply).
+Variations in cost across the states may be due to the cost of living and overhead costs for the therapist or private practice, whether government-funded clinics (with sliding-scale fees) are easily accessible, and the number of therapists available in a given area (demand vs. supply).

 Insurance coverage